-Figure 4: Over a century (1880-2021) of retreat of the Marmolada glacier as for Glacier retreat in terms of area, surface; area (two-dimensional measure of the slope's terrain surface, accounting for all inclinations and undulations), volume, and front migration, obtained viathrough GIS/CADD analysis and processing.
+Figure 4: Over a century (1880-2021) of Marmolada Glacier retreat in terms of area, surface area (two-dimensional measure of the slope's terrain surface, accounting for all inclinations and undulations), volume, and front migration, obtained through GIS/CADD analysis and processing.
 (A) Area and surface area reduction, the interval of confidence is represented by dashed lines.
 (B) Volume reduction, the interval of confidence is represented by dashed lines.
 (C) Tri-dimensional spatial migration of the centroid of the glacier front (the centroid was calculated as the arithmetic mean of the xyz coordinates of the nodes in the polyline representing the glacial front in different years, see SM in Bondesan and Francese, 2023 for details).

 Figure 5: Annual meteorological variables pertaining to the ~30-year reference period 1990-2020, see Supplementary Material for station code and position: PRC is located at 3250 m asl and it is the closest to the failure site (~400 m); in each panel is graphed: the annual curve; the ~30-year average (circle mark); the 2022 value (square mark).
-The numbers on the right of each panel
+The numbers on the right of each panel represent the $\Delta$ between the ~30-year average and the 2022 value.
+(A) Minimum, maximum and average temperature curves, $\Delta$ were computed for the average values only.
+(B) Rain/snowfall.
+(C) Snow thickness.
+See text for further details.